F4de78/F4de78/README.md

 # `$ whoami`
 ### Hi, I'm Marco
+- BSc in Computer Science at the University of Genoa, Italy
-- Computer Science (software security) students at the University of Genoa, Italy
+- Currently attending Computer Science (software security track) MSc at the University of Genoa, Italy
 - "CTF player"

 ## How to reach me: